screwdriver-cd/guide/docs/user-guide/quickstart.md

 ### Steps
 The `steps` section contains a list of commands to execute.
 Each step takes the form "step_name: command_to_run".
 The "step_name" is a convenient label to reference it by.
 The "command_to_run" is the single command that is executed during this step.
 Step names cannot start with `sd-`, as those steps are reserved for Screwdriver steps.
+Environment variables will be passed between steps, within the same job.
+In essence, Screwdriver runs `/bin/sh` in your terminal then executes all the steps; in rare cases, different terminal/shell setups may have unexpected behavior.

 In our example, our "main" job executes a simple piece of inline bash code.
+The first step (`export`) exports an environment variable, `GREETING="Hello, world!"`.
+The second step (`hello`) echoes the environment variable from the first step.

 We also define another job called "second_job".
 In this job, we intend on running a different set of commands.
 The "make_target" step calls a Makefile target to perform some set of actions.
 This is incredibly useful when you need to perform a multi-line command.
 The "run_arbitrary_script" executes a script.
 This is an alternative to a Makefile target where you want to run a series of commands related to this step.

 ```yaml